-There are three routes you can take to travel from Chiang Mai to Kanchanaburi:
+There are three routes you can take to travel by public transport from Chiang Mai to Kanchanaburi:

 - Direct: Travel by road from Chiang Mai to Kanchanaburi.